|

 Category |

-An instant New York Times bestseller and award-winning sensation, this is a beautiful and unusual meditation on our relationship to nature for Earth Day.
+Slated for release as a major motion picture on January 26.
+An instant New York Times bestseller and award-winning sensation.
 Recently bereaved, the author decides to adopt and raise one of nature's most vicious predators, a goshawk.
 She names her Mabel.
+By a writer, poet, and naturalist who works at the Department of History and Philosophy of Science at the University of Cambridge.

 “Macdonald's book is so good that at times it hurt me to read it.” —The New York Times